MarceloAndresMendoza/nodemailer-server/readme.md

    - [Mailgun](https://www.mailgun.com/): Provides a free tier with a certain number of monthly emails.
    - [SendGrid](https://sendgrid.com/): Offers a free tier with a limited number of emails per day.

+You can even use your gmail account or another wich supports SMTP mail transfer protocol.

-Ensure that you have access to the SMTP server's host, port, secure connection settings, and authentication credentials (username and password) before proceeding with API-NodeMailer installation.
+**Ensure that you have access to the SMTP server's host, port, secure connection settings, and authentication credentials (username and password) before proceeding with API-NodeMailer installation.**

 ### Environment